dejavu-bit/dejavu-bit.github.io/categories/cloud.md

     text: ""
 ---

-Sample post listing for the category `datacenter`.
+Sample post listing for the category `cloud`.